-The authors thank Eli Berman, Ethan Bueno de Mesquita, Lee Ewing, Brian Fishman, Jason Lyall, Kyle Pizzey, and David Siegel for helpful comments and assistance with data.
+&lt;sup>1 The authors thank Eli Berman, Ethan Bueno de Mesquita, Lee Ewing, Brian Fishman, Jason Lyall, Kyle Pizzey, and David Siegel for helpful comments and assistance with data.
 Condra acknowledges financial support from Stanford University's School of Humanities and Sciences Graduate Research Opportunity Fund.
 We acknowledge financial support from grant #FA9550-09-1-0314 from the Air Force Office of Scientific Research.
-The views expressed are the authors' and in no way reflect those of their universities, the Department of Defense, the International Security Assistance Force, or the National Bureau of Economic Research.
+The views expressed are the authors' and in no way reflect those of their universities, the Department of Defense, or the International Security Assistance Force.

-© 2010 by Luke N. Condra, Joseph H. Felter, Radha K. Iyengar, and Jacob N. Shapiro.
-All rights reserved.
-Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.
+Institute on Global Conflict and Cooperation, University of California, San Diego.
+Contact: condra@ucsd.edu.

+&lt;sup>‡ Hoover Institution, Stanford University.
+Contact: felter@hoover.stanford.edu.

+Department of Economics, London School of Economics.
+Contact: R.Iyengar1@lse.ac.uk.

+$^{\Diamond}$ Department of Politics and Woodrow Wilson School of Public and International Affairs, Princeton University.
+Contact: jns@princeton.edu.

-Report Documentation Page Form Approved OMB No. 0704-0188 Public reporting burden for the collection of information is estimated to average 1 hour per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Report Documentation Page

+Form Approved OMB No. 0704-018

+Public reporting burden for the collection of information is estimated to average 1 hour per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to Washington Headquarters Services, Directorate for Information Operations and Reports, 1215 Jefferson Davis Highway, Suite 1204, Arlington VA 22202-4302.
 Respondents should be aware that notwithstanding any other provision of law, no person shall be subject to a penalty for failing to comply with a collection of information if it does not display a currently valid OMB control number.

-1. REPORT DATE JUL 2010 2.
+1. REPORT DATE 14 OCT 2010 2.
 REPORT TYPE 3.
-DATES COVE 00-00-2010 red ) to 00-00-2010 4.
-TITLE AND SUBTITLE 5a.
-CONTRACT NUMBER The Effect of Civil 5b.
-GRANT NUMBER 5c.
-PROGRAM ELEMENT NUMBER 6.
-AUTHOR(S) 5d.
-PROJECT NU JMBER 5e.
-TASK NUMBER 5f.
-WORK UNIT NUMBER 7.
-PERFORMING ORGANIZATION NAME(S) AND ADDRESS(ES) National Bureau of Economic Research,1050 Massachusetts Avenue,Cambridge,MA,02138 8.
-PERFORMING ORGANIZATION REPORT NUMBER 9.
-SPONSORING/MONITORING AGENCY NAME(S) AND ADDRESS(ES) 10.
-SPONSOR/MONITOR'S ACRONYM(S) 11.
-SPONSOR/MONITOR'S REPORT NUMBER(S) ONITOR'S REPORT 12.
-DISTRIBUTION/AVAILABILITY STATEMENT Approved for public release; distribution unlimited 13.
-SUPPLEMENTARY NOTES 14.
-ABSTRACT How are insurgents able to mobilize the population to fight and withhold valuable information from government forces?
-More specifically, what role does government mistreatment of non-combatants play?
-We study these questions by using uniquely-detailed micro-data from Afghanistan and Iraq to assess the impact of civilian casualties on insurgent violence.
-By comparing the data along temporal, spatial, and gender dimensions we are able to distinguish short-run 'information' and 'capacity' effects from the longer run 'recruiting' and 'revenge' effects.
-In Afghanistan we find strong evidence for a revenge effect in that local exposure to ISAF generated civilian casualties drives increased insurgent violence over the long-run.
-Matching districts with similar past trends in violence shows that counterinsurgent-generated civilian casualties from a typical incident are responsible for 6 additional violent incidents in an average sized district in the following 6 weeks.
-There is no evidence of short run effects in Afghanistan, thus ruling out the information and the capacity mechanisms.
-Critically, we find no evidence of a similar reaction to civilian casualties in Iraq, suggesting insurgents? mobilizing tools may be quite conflict-specific.
-Our results show that if counterinsurgent forces in Afghanistan wish to minimize insurgent recruitment, they must minimize harm to civilians despite the greater risk this entails.
-15. SUBJECT TERMS 16.
-SECURITY CLASSIFIC 17.
-LIMITATION OF ABSTRACT 18.
-NUMBER OF PAGES 19a.
-NAME OF RESPONSIBLE PERSON a.
-REPORT unclassified b.
-ABSTRACT unclassified c.
-THIS PAGE unclassified Same as Report (SAR) 70

-The Effect of Civilian Casualties in Afghanistan and Iraq Luke N. Condra, Joseph H. Felter, Radha K. Iyengar, and Jacob N. Shapiro NBER Working Paper No. 16152 July 2010 JEL No. F51,F52,H56,J22,K42,O53
+DATES COVERED 00-00-2010 to 00-00-2010

+4. TITLE AND SUBTITLE 5a.
+CONTRACT NUMBER

+The Effect of Civilian Casualties in Af 5b.
+GRANT NUMBER

+5c.
+PROGRAM ELEMENT NUMBER

+6. AUTHOR(S) 5d.
+PROJECT NUMBER

+5e.
+TASK NUMBER

+5f.
+WORK UNIT NUMBER

+7. PERFORMING ORGANIZATION NAME(S) AND AI Princeton University,Dept of Politics a Public and International Affairs,Prince 8.
+PERFORMING ORGANIZATION REPORT NUMBER

+9. SPONSORING/MONITORING AGENCY NAME(S) A 10.
+SPONSOR/MONITOR'S ACRONYM(S)

+11. SPONSOR/MONITOR'S REPORT NUMBER(S)

+12 DICTRIBUTION/AVAILABILITY CTATEMENT 1

+12. DISTRIBUTION/AVAILABILITY STATEMENT

+Approved for public release; distribution unlimited

+13. SUPPLEMENTARY NOTES

-ABSTRACT
+14. ABSTRACT